etruel/wpematico/readme.txt

 WPeMatico is autoblogging in the blink of an eye!
 On complete autopilot WPeMatico gets new contents regularly for your site!

 == Description ==
 WPeMatico is a very easy to use autoblogging plugin.
-Organized into campaigns, it publishes your posts automatically from the RSS/Atom feeds of your choice.
+Organized into campaigns, it publishes your posts automatically from the RSS/Atom and XML feeds of your choice.

 This plugin offers you a nice interface following the WordPress standards that allows you to manage in every campaign all the feeds you import.
 In order to make your site more user-friendly, you can fetch contents from multiple feeds and arrange them according to categories.

 [youtube http://www.youtube.com/watch?v=N9wuKSbp1AE]

-For RSS fetching, it uses the Simplepie library included in Wordpress or forces to use the external library included in the plugin.
+For XML and RSS fetching, it uses the Simplepie library included in Wordpress or forces to use the external library included in the plugin.
 As for image processing, it uses the core functions of Wordpress.
 Failing doing the latter, it will use the custom functions with or without cURL.

 If you like WPeMatico, please [Rate 5 Stars](https://wordpress.org/support/view/plugin-reviews/wpematico?rate=5#new-post) on Wordpress.
 Thanks! :)